Are you looking for the best seaside fish restaurants in Athens? Or just simply the best waterfront seafood dining in Athens?

 Book online: bit.ly/2YvMgVM

 Nikolas tis Schinoussas seafront fish restaurant is one of the best in Glyfada.
-It offers amazing views of the sea, professional service, and great cuisine focused on fish.
-Try taramosalata, the Schinousa salad, kritharoto (small pasta), steamed mussels, and any fresh fish.
+It offers amazing sea view, professional service, and great cuisine focused on fish.
+Try taramosalata, the Schinousa salad, kritharoto (small pasta), steamed mussels, and any type of fresh fish.

 Location: Diadoxou Pavlou 48 Glyfada, Athens GR

 Schinoussa is a small island in the Cyclades group along with Santorini and Mykonos.
-Find out more about Cyclades islands on my dedicated page
+Find out more about the Cyclades Islands on my dedicated page.

 Vouliagmeni is another beautiful area in Athens Riviera, one of the most expensive areas to buy or sell property in Greece.
 It has quite a few seafront fish restaurants that are all offering very high-quality food.